Mitchell T. Bard, Ph.D.

-Mitchell Bard has extensive experience as a writer and editor for publications in a variety of media, including producing content for websites in the early years of the emergence of the Internet.
-He has served as a featured blogger for the Huffington Post since 2008.
-Mitchell's research focuses on how the atomization of the 20th century mass media system has affected news in the 21st century on TV, the internet and social media.
+Dr. Mitchell Bard has extensive experience as a writer and editor for publications in a variety of media, including producing content for websites in the early years of the emergence of the Internet.
+He served as a featured blogger for the Huffington Post from 2008 to 2018.

 Sole author, “Propaganda, Persuasion or Journalism?
-Fox News’ Prime Coverage of Health Care Reform in 2009 and 2014,” Electronic News.
+Fox News’ Prime-Time Coverage of Health Care Reform in 2009 and 2014,” Electronic News

 Co-author, “An Opening for Quid Pro Quo Corruption?
-Issue Advertising in Wisconsin Judicial Races Before and After Citizens United," The Journal of Appellate Practice and Process.
+Issue Advertising in Wisconsin Judicial Races Before and After Citizens United,” 16(2) The Journal of Appellate Practice and Process